 4. Have realistic expectations and be patient with yourself.

 The death of someone significant brings many secondary losses and necessary adjustments.
 It may take you a long time to feel normal again and by ‘normal’ I mean ‘different but okay’.
 Grief often means having three good days and one bad, so don’t get frustrated when a grief wave knocks you down.

 5. Maintain an environment supportive of your wellbeing.

 Recognize if you are standing in your own way.
-It will be difficult for you to feel better until you believe all the above – that you need to make changes, that you deserve to feel better, that you are capable of achieving wellbeing, and that even though it takes time, you are doing okay.
+It will be difficult for you to feel better until you believe that you deserve to feel better and that even though getting to that place takes a lot of time and patience – you are doing okay.